NorthConnex Air Quality Community Consultative Committee

 NorthConnex has established the Air Quality Community Consultative Committee (AQCCC) to provide input into the location of air quality monitoring locations and advice on related air quality matters.

-The committee will be established mid-2017 and will operate for a period of up to two years from the opening of NorthConnex in 2019.
+The committee was established mid-2017 and will operate for a period of up to two years from the opening of NorthConnex in 2019.

 Click here for more information about air quality and ventilation outlets.